yetanotherco/aligned_layer/docs/operator_guides/1_operator_FAQ.md

 ### How do I get whitelisted to run an operator?

-To get whitelisted, you need to fill out the form available [here](https://docs.google.com/forms/d/e/1FAIpQLSdH9sgfTz4v33lAvwj6BvYJGAeIshQia3FXz36PFfF-WQAWEQ/viewform).
+To get whitelisted,
+you need to fill out the form available [here](https://docs.google.com/forms/d/e/1FAIpQLSdH9sgfTz4v33lAvwj6BvYJGAeIshQia3FXz36PFfF-WQAWEQ/viewform) and wait for the Aligned team to approve your request.

 ### What RPC should I use?